deepdivr/solargraph_test_coverage/README.md

 ## Usage

 With solargraph running and connected to your text editor, you should see diagnostic messages for test coverage.

-Currently there are four different messages:
-- Line is not covered
-- Branch is not covered (With a note if it's the 'THEN' or 'ELSE' branch)
-- Spec is failing (Error message will be on line 1)
-- Spec cannot be found (Error message will be on line 1)

 ## Contributing